eduaratol/GuitarSimulator/README.md

 # GuitarSimulator
- Unity3D game of the genre Infinite Runner.
+ Unity3D game of the genre Guitar Simulator.